 Everybody has bacteria in their mouths.
 However, if bacteria overtakes your gums, it can lead to gum disease.
 When gum disease chronically progresses, it can lead to periodontal disease.
 About 22% of patients with diabetes suffer from gum disorders – especially older patients.

 Patients with diabetes are at a higher risk for gum disease, because of poor control over their blood sugar.
 Like any infection, chronic gum infections can also lead to high blood sugar levels.
 Thus, blood sugar disorder can cause gum disorders and vice-versa.
-Diabetes also make it harder to fight infections, allowing bacteria to make themselves at home in your gums.
+Diabetes also makes it harder to fight infections, allowing bacteria to make themselves at home in your gums.

 Whether you have diabetes or not, you should try and get to the dentist regularly.
 However, if you have diabetes, you might need to go to the dentist more often than regular patients.
 Studies show that treating gum disease in diabetes patients control their blood sugar better.
 Make sure you talk to your dentist about your diabetes, so you can come up with a treatment plan to stay on top of your oral health.
 You can also make lifestyle changes that will help you stay healthy.